endnowfuhfu/A2COMP472/README.md

 We can see that the accuracy of glove-twitter-200 is much lower that glove-wiki-gigaword-200.
 This is probably because Twitter contains a lot of slang, abbreviations, and informal language.
 This might make it less suitable for tasks that require understanding of standard or formal vocabulary compared to the glove-wiki-gigaword-200 model, which is trained on text from Wikipedia, a more formal and curated dataset.

 ### Different Embeddings
+We can see that the accuracy of glove-wiki-300 is higher that glove-wiki-100.
+This is expected because with 300 dimensions, the glove-wiki-gigaword-300 model can encode more subtle differences between words, which may be crucial for synonym detection where distinctions can be subtle.